CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 # **7. The Invariant Attributes of Meaning**

-To convert cognition into cognitive events, TS must identify the **invariant attributes** of meaning — the attributes that:
+To convert cognition into cognitive events, TS must identify the invariant attributes of meaning — the attributes that:

 - recur across turns
-- define the semantic identity of a turn
+- help define the semantic identity of a turn
 - can be quantified
 - can be canonicalized
 - can be committed